jesselang/youversion-wp-plugin/readme.txt

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 === Plugin Name ===
-Contributors: Dan Frist
+Contributors: Dan Frist, Jesse Lang
 Tags: bible, youversion
 Requires at least: 2.0
-Tested up to: 2.9.2
+Tested up to: 3.5.2

 This plugin is used to link scripture references to YouVersion.com.